youngrichu/quicksnip/snippets/javascript/local-storage/check-if-item-exists-in-localstorage.md

 ---
-Title: Check if Item Exists in localStorage
+title: Check if Item Exists in localStorage
-Description: Checks if a specific item exists in localStorage.
+description: Checks if a specific item exists in localStorage.
-Author: axorax
+author: axorax
-Tags: javascript,localStorage,storage,utility
+tags: javascript,localStorage,storage,utility
 ---

 ```js